randrade23/vscode-beautify-json/README.md

 A revised, updated and actively maintained fork of [Prettify JSON](https://marketplace.visualstudio.com/items?itemName=mohsen1.prettify-json).

 The original extension looks abandoned and uses deprecated APIs, bearing some concern for such a popular extension.
+TODOs have also been addressed.

 ## License